flotiq/flotiq-docs/docs/API/content-types.md

 ##API token

 API token (described across the documentation as `YOUR API TOKEN` or `YOUR_API_TOKEN`) should be obtained from the User profile view of the Flotiq panel.
 All examples here have authentication in the request header, but you can also use `?auth_token=YOUR_API_TOKEN` in the request URL.
+You can learn how to obtain your API key [here](index.md).

 ## Working with Content Type Definitions